diwakarpradhanmantri/check/README.md

 # check
-this is my first repo
+this is my first git repo
+Author -Diwakar